Skip to content

 There are some situations where you might not need an attorney.

-If you were in a minor car accident and you've been checked out by a medical professional and you've only suffered minor injuries, you might be able to negotiate a reasonable settlement on your own.
+If you were in a minor car accident, like a fender bender, and you've been checked out by a medical professional and you've only suffered minor injuries, you might be able to negotiate a reasonable settlement on your own.

 The compensation for most soft tissue injuries is a total of your medical bills, your out-of-pocket expenses, lost wages, and a nominal amount for pain and suffering.